minio/docs/source/minio-cli/minio-mc-admin/mc-admin-bucket-remote.rst

 .. code-block:: shell
    :class: copyable

-   mc admin bucket remote add TARGET/BUCKET SOURCE/BUCKET
+   mc admin bucket remote add SOURCE/BUCKET SOURCE/BUCKET

-- Replace :mc-cmd:`TARGET <mc admin bucket remote add TARGET>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment to use as the replication target.
-Replace ``BUCKET`` with the full path of the bucket into which MinIO replicates objects from the ``SOURCE``.
+- Replace :mc-cmd:`SOURCE <mc admin bucket remote add SOURCE>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment to use as the replication target.
+Replace ``BUCKET`` with the full path of the bucket into which MinIO replicates objects from the ``DESTINATION``.

-- Replace :mc-cmd:`SOURCE <mc admin bucket remote add SOURCE>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment to use as the replication source.
-Replace ``BUCKET`` with the full path of the bucket from which MinIO replicates objects into the ``TARGET``.
+- Replace :mc-cmd:`DESTINATION <mc admin bucket remote add DESTINATION>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment to use as the replication source.
+Replace ``BUCKET`` with the full path of the bucket from which MinIO replicates objects into the ``SOURCE``.

 Remove an Existing Replication Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~